 Contents of the German Institute for International and Security Affairs in OstDok:

 The Hungarian Institute Munich e.V. is a scientific and cultural institute with a focus on history, politics, culture, regional studies, literature, music, art and language.
-The content contributed to OstDok by the Hungarian Institute Munich e.V. is scientifically supervised by the Hungarian Institute of the University of Regensburg.
+The content contributed to OstDok by the Hungarian Institute Munich e.V. is supervised by the Hungarian Institute of the University of Regensburg.

 Contents of the Hungarian Institute Munich in OstDok:

-OstDok offers scientists and scholars the opportunity to publish their research results electronically in Open Access.
+OstDok offers scientists and scholars the opportunity to publish their research results electronically in open access.
 In the digital series "DigiOst" and "Digital Series of Graduation Publications" they can publish their original research results electronically, or electronically republish works already available in print.
 It is also possible to write thematic dossiers on osmikon.de, whereby all essays and contributions of a dossier are additionally published in the OstDok special repository.

 Inform yourself about your publishing opportunities with OstDok!

 OstDok is a joint project of the Bayerische Staatsbibliothek, the Collegium Carolinum, the Herder Institute for Historical Research on East Central Europe - Institute of the Leibniz Association and the Leibniz Institute for East and Southeast European Studies, funded by the German Research Foundation from 2009-2015.
-Since 2016, OstDok has been continued and updated as part of the Specialised Information Service for Russian, East and Southeast European Studies.
+Since 2016, OstDok has been continued and further developed as part of the Specialised Information Service for Russian, East and Southeast European Studies.

 We are looking forward to receiving enquiries from research institutions, scientific libraries and publishers who would like to cooperate with us!
-Write to us if you would like to publish your own publications electronically, provide digitized collections, are interested in mutual harvesting, or want to host electronic journals.
+Write to us if you would like to publish your own publications electronically, provide digitised collections, are interested in mutual harvesting, or want to host electronic journals.